osteele/claude-artifact-unpacker/README.md

 When processing multiple input files, all files will be unpacked into the same project directory.
-The project name will be determined from the first package.json found in any of the input files, or will fall back to the default naming scheme.
+The project name will be determined from the first package.json, Cargo.toml, pyproject.toml, setup.py, or go.mod found in any of the input files, or will fall back to the default naming scheme.

 ### Input Format